 - *This includes the 2 ETH per canonical block, plus an average of 0.08 ETH over time from ommer blocks.
 Also uses 13.3 seconds, the baseline block time target without any influence from a difficulty bomb.
 (See source(opens in a new tab))

 Consensus layer issuance:

-Execution layer issuance after The Merge will be zero.
+Execution layer issuance since The Merge is zero.
 Proof-of-work is no longer a valid means of block production under the upgraded rules of consensus.
-All execution layer activity will be included in "beacon blocks", which are published and attested to by proof-of-stake validators.
+All execution layer activity is packaged into "beacon blocks", which are published and attested to by proof-of-stake validators.
 Rewards for attesting-to and publishing beacon blocks are accounted for separately on the consensus layer.

-Consensus layer issuance will continue as before The Merge, with small rewards for validators who attest to and propose blocks.
-Validator rewards will continue to accrue to validator balances that are managed within the consensus layer.
+Consensus layer issuance continues today as before The Merge, with small rewards for validators who attest to and propose blocks.
+Validator rewards continue to accrue to validator balances that are managed within the consensus layer.
 Unlike the current accounts, which can transact on Mainnet, these are separate Ethereum accounts where validator funds will not be withdrawable/transferrable until the upcoming Shanghai upgrade.
-This means that although new ETH is still being issued, 100% of it will be locked from the market until this upgrade occurs.
-When the Shanghai upgrade is rolled out, this ETH will become available.
+This means that although new ETH is still being issued, 100% of consensus layer funds remain locked and unavailable to the market until this upgrade occurs.

 After withdraw functionality is enabled, stakers may also choose to exit and withdraw their entire validator balance.
 To ensure Ethereum is stable, the number of validators leaving simultaneously is capped.
 Only six validators may exit in a given epoch (6.4 minute period) depending on the total ETH staked at the time.
-This decreases to as low as four as more validators withdraw, the maximum number of exiting validators will gradually be reduced to four to intentionally prevent large destabilizing amounts of staked ETH from leaving at once.
+As more validators withdraw, the maximum number of exiting validators will gradually be reduced to four to intentionally prevent large destabilizing amounts of staked ETH from being withdrawn concurrently.

 - Execution layer issuance: 0